How to Stop Taking Hydrocodone

 - Medical doctors

-Rehabs are places that can help you uncover why you use painkillers, and will learn you how to live without them.
-When you look for a rehab program, you will need to make a choice between two options: inpatient or outpatient program.
+When you look for a rehab program, you will need to make a choice between two main options: inpatient or outpatient program.

-Inpatient (residential) treatment provides 24-hour medical care and supervision of their patients.
+Inpatient rehabs provide 24-hour medical care and supervision of their patients.
 Actually, patients live in the facility during the recovery program.
+Most inpatient programs last for 1-3 months…up to 6 months.
 During the program, specialists provide constant care that will prepare you for life after rehab.
 Some of the most common services that inpatient rehab includes are:

-Outpatient treatment provides similar therapies as inpatient programs, but there is no constant care since the patients come and go for a few hours, several days per week.
-These weekly hours include visits with counselor to follow up with the program.
-Outpatient treatment gives you more flexibility because you will continue with your daily schedule.
+Outpatient rehabs provide similar therapies as inpatient programs, but there is no constant care since the patients come and go for a few hours, several days per week.
+These weekly programs include visits with a counselor, who supervise your care.
+Outpatient rehabs are good options for people with a good support system at home and low severity of drug addiction.

 Got Any Questions?